ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ### Making the cat lose if it touches ground or screen's top edge

 For some reason, the floor — and even the sky — is as deadly as tubes in flappy bird-like games.
-Now, the ground does not have a type and won't work with `ct.place`, as well as sky, as it is not a game's entity at all.
+Now, the ground does not have a template and won't work with `ct.place`, as well as sky, as it is not a game's entity at all.
 But they are flat, horizontal, and we can augment our collision logic with rules that check the cat's position in space.

 If we now open our room and move the mouse over the level, we will see current coordinates in the bottom left corner.
 The top side of the initial view frame is always at 0 pixels on the Y-axis, and the ground's top edge is somewhere at 1750 pixels.
 Copies' position is defined by `this.x` and `this.y`, and we can read them and compare to some other values.